 Understanding how anesthetics work in the brain with the Salipro® platform - congrats to Ryan Hibbs and collaborators for publishing Salipro-GABA receptor structures in Nature.
 The study reveals mechanisms of anesthetics and psychoactive drugs binding to GABA receptors, opening up new ways to design novel and improved compounds.
 Salipro® and cryoEM for Structure Based Drug Design.

 J. J. Kim, et al., Shared structural mechanisms of general anaesthetics and benzodiazepines.
 Nature (2020).

-Salipro Biotech enters into agreement with Top10 Pharma company.
-Salipro Biotech will apply its expertise and its proprietary membrane protein technology to advance programs on a challenging GPCR selected by the pharmaceutical partner.
+Salipro Biotech enters multi-target agreement with additional Top10 pharma company to advance programs using the Salipro® platform on challenging drug targets selected by the pharmaceutical partner.

 Meet us at Oxford Global Conferences’s Biologics Series 2020: Virtual on August 27-28!

 Our CSO, Robin Löving, will be discussing how you can use the Salipro platform for antibody and peptide discovery against challenging membrane proteins, such as GPCRs, ion channels and transporters.

 You can also stop by our poster to chat with Anne-Sophie Tournillon, Scientist, or Maria Lisa Knudsen, PhD, Business Development.

 Stuck in detergent, but alive in Salipro® - congrats to Christian Löw and colleagues at EMBL and Weizman Institute of Science for their recent publication in Angewandte Chemie, gaining a deeper understanding of drug transport and the full conformational spectrum of a peptide transporter in a Salipro® environment: